How to Replace the AC Evaporator on a 2007 Kia Sportage

 - Remove the center console.
 While pulling up on the console, detach the electrical connector.

-Removing the Front Pillar Covers
+Step 3: Remove the Front Pillar Covers

 On each front corner of the dash are the pillar covers.
 You have to pull off a plastic tab to expose the screw behind the cover.
 The tab is one quarter length down from the top of the headliner.
 Remove the tab and screw.
 Pull on the pillar cover to detach it from the pillar frame and then pull it away from the dash.
 This will expose the dash's corner mounting bolts.

-Removing the Dash Side Covers, Kick Plate, and Foot Well Plastic Side Covers
+Step 4: Remove the Dash Side Covers, Kick Plate, and Foot Well Plastic Side Covers

 - Remove the door kick plates by pulling on them.
 The push pins will give way.